BEROCHLU/deepseek-simplechat/README.md

 # A terminal chatbot using the DeepSeek API

 ## Overview
 This script is a simple chatbot that interacts with users through a terminal using the DeepSeek API.
-It maintains a conversation history and displays responses in a formatted manner using the `rich` library.
+It maintains a conversation history ~~and displays responses in a formatted manner using the `rich` library~~.

 ## Features
 - Uses DeepSeek API for generating responses.